mbxss28/LIFE4136_rotation3_Group3/Repeats_Annotation/README.md

 into the working directory being used rather than installing it into the conda env that was created.
 The instructions for this pipeline come from the [quarTeT](https://github.com/aaranyue/quarTeT) page.

 From the quarTeT page specifically CentroMiner and TeloExplorer where used to identify centromere and teleomere canidates with the -c plant clade option being used for the run.
+The output of TeloExplorer is a:

+.txt - contains information of what teleomere repeat was found and if .info and .png files are created.

-The output of TeloExplorer is a a .txt file containing information on what repeat was found, a .info file which contains information on what repeat was found, which chromosome the repeat was found and whether the repeat was found on both teleomeres, one or none.
+.info file which contains information on what repeat was found, which chromosome the repeat was found and whether the repeat was found on both teleomeres, one or none.

+.png - files showing the plots of the teleomeres.

-For CentroMiner the only requirement is the C087_203_mapq_hap1_8.fa and C087_203_mapq_hap2_8.fa files with the output being the creation of two directorys one called "Canidates" which contains .canidate files which contains information on the chromosome, start, end, length, TR length TR coverage.
-With this file telling you which centromere canidates there are.
-There is a .canidate file for each chromosome.
+For CentroMiner the only requirement is the C087_203_mapq_hap1_8.fa and C087_203_mapq_hap2_8.fa files with the output being the creation of two directorys one called "Canidates" which contains:

+.canidate - contains information on the chromosome, start, end, length, TR length TR coverage.
+With this file telling you which centromere canidates there are with files for each chromosome.

 ### Links to tools